 It is illegal for anyone - teachers, administrators, or anyone else - to treat you worse because of your illness or a health crisis.

-This means that people working for the school, college, or university are not allowed to
+This means that people working for the school, college, or university are not allowed to:

-- Punish you for taking time off due to your health. - Deny that you have an illness or that your health condition is "real" when you have provided a doctor's note. - Stop you from taking part in activities which are safe for you. - Treat you differently from other students (outside of what is necessary to support your health needs) - Allow anyone to bully or harrass you about your health.
+- Punish you for taking time off due to your health. - Deny that you have an illness or that your condition is "real" when you have a doctor's note. - Stop you from taking part in activities which are safe for you. - Treat you differently from other students (outside of necessary support for your health needs) - Allow anyone to bully or harrass you about your health.